 Choosing the right budgeting tool is extremely important for a growing company.
 Many financial companies use homegrown Microsoft Excel models extensively in their budgeting, but there are some limitations that are inherent in the application.
 I admit Excel is a great tool for modeling and analysis, but it is not the best tool to use for budgeting.
 Software companies are developing commercial budgeting tools that are Excel-based and Web-based to stay familiar with the features and functionalities that most professionals are accustomed to.
 In this article, we will explore the advantages and the drawbacks of both Excel-based and Web-based budgeting tools that organizations experience.
-This article is the third installment of our series on budgeting: Excel-based Budgeting Tools Versus Web-based Budgeting Tools.

-Letâs explore the disadvantages of both commercial Excel- and Web-based budgeting tools, then discuss the benefits.
+Let’s explore the disadvantages of both commercial Excel- and Web-based budgeting tools, then discuss the benefits.
 The disadvantages of Excel that I will list are easily overlooked by users until they are faced with these challenges.
 For example, every user who uses Excel and wants to share data, must have Excel installed and updated when an upgrade is done.
 Another example is that Excel does not follow the “trend” of everything going to the web browser.
 Also, Excel-based budgeting software requires the installation and maintenance of an Excel add-in on each user’s computer – or the use of a remote desktop like Terminal Server to access a server-based Excel installation.

 Now that every software and application seems to go to the web, you may think investing in a web-based budgeting tool is the way to go, but there are some disadvantages.
 Drawbacks include many of the special features that Excel natively offers, as well as limited budget workflow capabilities.
 Web-based budgeting solutions support many Excel-like features and functionalities, but often not all features such as macros and 3D charts.
 They also require a web server that is configured with the public internet protocol (IP) and Secure Sockets Layer (SSL) certificates considered.
 If this is not making sense to you, take a look at this article on why you would need a SSL or IP.

 Now that we have talked about the disadvantages, let’s talk about the benefits of third party budgeting tools.
 We all know Microsoft Excel has been around for ages.
 Because of Microsoft Excel’s prevalence, Excel-based budgeting solutions keep the user in a familiar environment.
 It is not only convenient because it is familiar, but it is also convenient because it provides full support of all Excel features and functionalities such as macros, charting, and many more.